Marximus568/Marximus568/README.md

 Backend Developer with a technical background and experience building **scalable APIs, microservices, and data-driven systems** using **C# and ASP.NET Core (.NET 8)**, along with **Node.js (NestJS)**.

+I also have experience in frontend development using **React, Next.js, and Angular**, allowing me to build complete solutions and understand end-to-end system architecture.

 Focused on **automation, process optimization, and digital transformation**, designing solutions that improve efficiency, reduce manual work, and enable better decision-making through data.

 I combine backend development with: